iamSokhi/Conways-Game-Of-Life/README.md

 Run these commands on the root folder.

 	$ npm install
+	$ npm start

+Now you can open your browser on http://localhost:4200 (If tool doesn't open for you).
+To run tests ...

 	$ npm test

-Now you can open your browser on http://localhost:4200 (If tool doesn't open for you).
+This command will automatically open your default browser with test report.
+You can also read cmd interface to open link manually in other browsers.

 ### To Run Tests